austincheung/austincheung/README.md

 # Hi there 👋

-#### I'm a 4th year Computer Science student at Ryerson University.
+#### I'm a recent Computer Science graduate from Ryerson University.

 🎯 Currenttly looking for 2021 Summer Internship or Full-Time Position for Fall 2021!